P-p-H-d/mlib/README.md

 DICT\_OA\_DEF2 may be the best to use.
 For medium type, DICT\_DEF2 with mempool activated may be better.
 For even larger object, DICT\_STOREHASH\_DEF2 may be better.
+But for most uses, DICT\_DEF2 should be good enough.

 #### DICT\_DEF2(name, key\_type[, key\_oplist], value\_type[, value\_oplist])
 #### DICT\_DEF2\_AS(name,  name\_t, name\_it\_t, name\_itref\_t, key\_type[, key\_oplist], value\_type[, value\_oplist])